 Residence Halls.
-The only electrical appliances allowed in residential hall rooms are: irons with automatic shutoffs; curling/flat irons with automatic shutoffs; blenders; coffee pots/espresso machines that have no exposed heating surface, carafe or hot plate; televisions; stereos; computers and related equipment; power strips with surge protectors; electric scented oil fragrance unit UL listed; battery operated LED string lights.
-In addition, students may have one microwave per room plugged directly into the wall outlet and refrigerators that meet the following guidelines:
+The only electrical appliances allowed in residential hall rooms are: irons with automatic shutoffs; curling/flat irons with automatic shutoffs; blenders; coffee pots/espresso machines that have no exposed heating surface, carafe or hot plate;

-- All refrigerators must be less than 4.3 cubic feet and plug directly into the wall outlet. - In the Lipscomb double rooms one refrigerator per double room is allowed. - In the Arlington, KC, West and Vandergriff double rooms one refrigerator per person is allowed. - In the Arlington and KC Suites one refrigerator per common area and one refrigerator per private room is allowed. - In Arlington Hall, a refrigerator is provided by UT Arlington in all double rooms and suite areas.
+- All refrigerators must be less than 4.3 cubic feet and plug directly into the wall outlet. - In the Arlington Hall, KC Hall, West Hall and Vandergriff Hall double rooms one refrigerator per person is allowed. - In the Arlington Hall and KC Hall Suites one refrigerator per common area and one refrigerator per private room is allowed. - In Arlington Hall, a refrigerator is provided by UT Arlington in all double rooms and suite areas.
 All roommates and suitemates must have equal opportunity to use the refrigerator.
 Please contact Facilities Management at x2-2000 if there are any problems with a University-owned refrigerator.

-Examples of prohibited appliances include: desk lamps with built-in electrical outlet(s); Scentsy wax warmers; toasters; toaster ovens; electric grills or skillets; deep fryers; crock pots; hotplates or hotpots; rice cookers; halogen lamps; lava lamps; neon signs; heaters or air conditioning units of any kind; extension cords; outlet expanders; candle warmers; electric string lights; any non-UL listed electrical device.
-Note - cooking equipment and utensils are available in the kitchen or for checkout from the residence hall office.
+Examples of prohibited appliances include: desk lamps with built-in electrical outlet(s); Scentsy wax warmers; toasters; toaster ovens; electric grills or skillets; deep fryers; crock pots; hotplates or hotpots; rice cookers; halogen lamps; lava lamps; neon signs; heaters or air conditioning units of any kind; extension cords; outlet expanders; candle warmers; electric string lights; electric bicycles, scooters and/or hover boards, and any non-UL listed electrical device.
+Note - limited cooking equipment and utensils are available in the kitchen or for checkout from the residence hall office.

-Apartments and Houses.
-Portable electrical appliances are allowed in UTA apartments and houses in accordance with the following safety guidelines.
+Apartments Portable electrical appliances are allowed in UTA apartments in accordance with the following safety guidelines.

 - Extension Cords and Power Strips.
 Residents may not use extension cords in apartments and houses.
 Residents may use heavy duty, three-prong, and UL listed power strips with surge protection.
 Power strips should be kept to the minimum length possible and should never be run under rugs nor have curtains or drapes hung from them.
 Cords that show signs of wear or dry rot should be replaced.
-High wattage appliances such as air conditioners or electric grills should be plugged directly into a wall outlet.
 Power strips must be plugged directly into the outlet and may not be plugged into another power strip.
 Multiple outlet adapters that do not have surge protection should not be used. - Halogen Lamps.
 Prohibited because of the serious fire safety concerns associated with these appliances, halogen lamps are not allowed in University owned residences. - Space Heaters.
 Only UTA provided space heaters may be used and must be of oil-filled construction and UL approved. - String Lights.
-Strings must be battery-operated LED lights; electric string lights are prohibited.
+Strings must be non-adhesive battery-operated LED lights; electric string lights are prohibited.